Animal-aDNA-Research-Community/AaRC.github.io/_posts/2025-03-12-Interview-January-Speakers.md

 &nbsp;

-Below, Jesse shared with us further details about her profile, career, prospects and future projects:
+Below, Jesse shared with us further details about his profile, career, prospects and future projects:
 &nbsp;

 **1. Briefly introduce yourself.
 What is your origin story for how you got into science?** <br>